 UM maintains one of the largest centralized academic cyber infrastructures in the country with numerous assets.

-The HPC team has been in operation for the more than 5 years.
-Over that time, the core was grown from zero HPC cyberinfrastructure to a regional high-performance computing environment that currently supports more than 1,200 users, 220 TFlops of computational power, and more than 3 Petabytes of disk storage.
-The center’s latest system acquisition, an IBM IDataPlex system, has been ranked at number 389 on the November 2012 Top 500 Supercomputer Sites list.
+The HPC team has been in operation since 2007.
+Over that time, the core was grown from zero HPC cyberinfrastructure to a regional high-performance computing environment that currently supports more than 1,500 users, 220 TFlops of computational power, and more than 3 Petabytes of disk storage.
+CCS’s latest system acquisition, an IBM IDataPlex system, was ranked at number 389 on the November 2012 Top 500 Supercomputer Sites list.

 At present, CCS maintains several clusters and application servers: